 Futures Spread Trading by large commercial firms

 In commodity markets spread trading is the simultaneous purchase of one commodity futures contract and sale of a different contract.
 The contracts can be in different delivery months in the same commodity; they can be two different commodities that are related; they can be the same commodity traded in two different locations.
 As a commercial firm, you can use spread trades to move hedges from one contract month to another.
 This helps to recover the costs of storing and financing inventories.

-Tax-Free in UK
+Tax-Free in the UK

 Spreading Trading is classified as betting in the UK and the proceeds from gambling are tax-free unless the spread trader/better has been identified as a professional gambler by Law (HMRC– Her Majesty’s Revenue and Customs) which is quite a grey area.
 There is also no stamp duty and no commission on each trade apart from the spread.
 Always be aware of the regulations active in your country of trading and of any taxes, stamp duty and commissions that might be charged.

-Spread Betting Automated
+Automate Spread Betting

 Spread traders can develop their trading strategies into trading systems to enhance the strategy’s performance by reducing manual intervention.
 Trading systems can help remove constant market monitoring and emotion from trading.
 Various free strategy development systems available in the market can help build, backtest and optimize the spread trading strategy.
 So go ahead and add that extra edge to your strategy by automating it!

 You may also start learning popular automated trading strategies like ‘VWAP‘, ‘Index Arbitrage’, ‘Statistical Arbitrage’ and ‘Event Driven Strategies’.
 We also have a series of articles on ‘Statistics for Trading Strategies‘ explaining multiple aspects i.e. Historical data analysis, distributions, regression, correlation and co-integration.